mumiak-mitch/alx-low_level_programming/README.md

 Step Five: Styling Django Forms with Bootstrap.

-Step Six: Updating the Listings
+Step Six: Updating the Listings.

-Step Seven: Delete the Listings
+Step Seven: Delete the Listings.

+Step Eight: Order the Listings according to the date created.